P3dr1x/traj_tracking_py/README.md

 ros2 launch traj_tracking_py tracking.launch.py robot_model:=mobile_wx250s use_rviz:=true
 ```

 After having launched this file RViz and Plotjuggler should start.
 Plotjuggler may ask you if you want to start the previously used plugins.
 Say yes.
 Then select the `/ee_pose` topic as topic to plot.
+It is suggested to start the visualization in Plotjuggler only after having run the action client or the publisher (before the topic `mobile_wx250s/commands/joint_group` is not exposed yet)

 ### Connecting to simulated hardware (only RViz visualization)